agdomacena2/mtcp/README.md

 ``mk/rte.app.mk`` file to ease the compilation process of mTCP applications.
 We recommend using our package for DPDK installation.

-### CCP support

-You can optionally use [CCP](https://ccp-project.github.io/)'s congestion control implementation rather than mTCP's.
-You'll have wider selection of congestion control algorithms with CCP.
-(Currently this feature is experimental and under revision.)

-Using [CCP](https://ccp-project.github.io/) for congestion control (disabled by default), requires the CCP library.
-If you would like to enable CCP, simply run configure script with `--enable-ccp` option.

-1. Install Rust.
-Any installation method should be fine.
-We recommend using
-   rustup:

-    ```bash
-    curl https://sh.rustup.rs -sSf | sh -- -y -v --default-toolchain nightly
-    ````

-2. Install the CCP command line utility:

-    ```bash
-    cargo install portus --bin ccp
-    ```

-3. Build the library (comes with Reno and Cubic by default, use `ccp get` to add others):

-    ```
-    ccp makelib
-    ```

-4. You will also need to link your application against `-lccp` and `-lstartccp` as demonstrated in apps/example/Makefie.in

 ## Included directories